Response of a Kerr black hole to a generic tidal perturbation: Love numbers of rotating black hole to scalar tidal field

 where the explicit expressions of $\,_{0}k_{lm}^{(0)}$ and $\,_{0}k_{lm}^{(1)}$ are given in \ref{appendix_B_New}.
+We would like to emphasize that the above equation is only valid for non-zero mode frequencies ($\omega$) and non-zero azimuthal indices ($m$).
+Hence, one cannot obtain the $\omega\to0$ and $m\to0$ limit from the above equation.
+Note that we have already calculated the tidal response functions for the static case $(\omega =0 )$ and the axisymmetric tidal field $(m=0)$ in \ref{static_resp_func_arb_rot_s_0} and \ref{resp_func_arb_rot_s_0_axi}, respectively.
 The above result implies that the TLNs are non-vanishing for rotating BHs living in the non-axisymmetric scalar tidal field.
-Thus in general, for generic tidal perturbation, the TLNs of a rotating non-extremal BH are non-zero.
+Thus, in general, for generic tidal perturbation, the TLNs of a rotating non-extremal BH are non-zero.

-There is one interesting aspect though, associated with the scalar TLNs of Kerr BH.
-Namely, in this case the fundamental mode ($l=0=m$) has vanishing TLN.
+There is one interesting aspect, though, associated with the scalar TLNs of Kerr BH.
+Namely, in this case, the fundamental mode ($l=0=m$) has vanishing TLN.
 The non-zero TLNs for scalar perturbation can be found for higher modes, e.g., the $l=1=m$ mode.
 This has also been presented in \ref{fig_2}.
 Intriguingly, the Love number associated with the $l=1=m$ mode is negative, and its magnitude increases as the rotation parameter of the BH also increases.
-Similar behaviour is also shown by the Love number associated with the $l=2=m$ mode.
+Similar behavior is also shown by the Love number associated with the $l=2=m$ mode.